jdlib/JDBX/UserGuide.md

 #### Accessing the ResultSet

-You still can obtain the `java.sql.ResultSet` of a query cursor if you need to:
+You can still obtain the underlying `java.sql.ResultSet` of a query cursor if you need to:

     ResultSet resultSet = qc.resultSet();
     while (resultSet.next())